 Gold&Green Foods CEO and Co-founder Maija Itkonen has fond memories of the fish tacos sold at food trucks and stalls in California.
 The breaded fish was served with coriander yogurt and red cabbage marinated in lime, sugar and salt, which made for a delicious combination.

-Itkonen now uses the same taco recipe with Pulled Oats.
+Maija now uses the same taco recipe with Pulled Oats.

 “Tex Mex food doesn’t always need to be the same.
 Tex Mex lends itself to the discovery of surprising flavours when you take a broad enough perspective.
 In my opinion, the idea is not to cram a large number of different ingredients in the dishes you prepare.
-I’m more inclined to go for simple and fresh flavours,” Itkonen says.
+I’m more inclined to go for simple and fresh flavours,” Maija says.